The millions of Americans diagnosed with heart and cardiovascular diseases can benefit from making healthy choices in their day-to-day lives.

 Eat 6 to 8 ounces of grains, of which at least half should be from whole-grain bread and cereal.

-Check with your doctor before starting an exercise program if you've been sedentary and/or have a chronic disease.
+Check with your healthcare provider before starting an exercise program if you've been sedentary or have a chronic disease.

 Decide to quit and set a quit date.
-Try again if you fail.
+If you fail, try again.
 Successful quitters often tried many times before they were able to quit.

 Try to be positive instead of negative in your outlook on life.